moogacs/docs.buf.build/docs/how-to/replace-protoc-with-buf.md

     - FILE
 ```

-The default `buf.yaml` configuration files shown above are created with the following command:
+The default `buf.yaml` configuration files shown above are created with this command:

 ```sh
 $ buf config init
 ```

-With this, you can verify that the workspace compiles with the following command:
+With this, you can verify that the workspace compiles with this command:

 ```sh
 $ buf build